cameronabrams/psfgen/5vn3/README.md

-# 5VN3 -- Soluble, cleaved sosip trimer with glycans, CD4-/17b-bound conformation, option for BNM-III-170 docking
+# 5VN3 -- Soluble, cleaved sosip trimer with glycans, CD4-/17b-bound conformation, option for BNM-III-170 docking with further option to grow a DAVEI

-## Files

-This directory contains five files:
-1. mkpsf_5vn3.tcl -- VMD/psfgen script that creates the first vacuum psf/pdb pair.
-It uses a monte-carlo-based loop model-builder to build in the missing residues.
-By choice, we are currently NOT including the sCD4 and 17b chains in the built structure.
-However, we do build in all the glycans present for the gp120 chains (G, I, J) and gp41 chains (A, B, D).
-2. my_5vn3_vac.namd -- NAMD configuration file used to relax the "guessed" coordinates resulting from step 1.
-3. my_5vn3_solv.tcl -- VMD script that uses solvate and autoionize to generate a neutralized, solvated MD system using the coordinates from step 2 as input.
-4. my_5vn3_colvars_op.inp -- colvars input file that defines collective variables that allow for center-of-mass restraint and an orientational restraint to keep the C3v axis along z.
-5. my_5vn3_solv.namd -- NAMD configuration file that performs a minimization and short MD of the raw solvated system; uses colvars module input file from 4.

 ## Instructions